Chart Color Schemes

 Croydon South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon South's dwelling structure, as per the latest Census, consisted of 92.0% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Croydon South was at 34.2%, with the remainder being mortgaged (46.3%) or rented (19.5%).
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average.
-Median weekly rent was recorded at $410, compared to Melbourne metro's $390.
-Nationally, Croydon South's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.
+Dwelling structure in Croydon South, as evaluated at the latest Census, comprised 92.0% houses and 8.1% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Croydon South was 34.2%, with mortgaged dwellings at 46.3% and rented dwellings at 19.5%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
+Median weekly rent was $410 compared to Melbourne metro's $390.
+Nationally, Croydon South's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing